edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/astro.md

 });
 ```

 This allows the server to listen on all network IP addresses.
 See [`server.host` in Astro documentation](https://docs.astro.build/en/reference/configuration-reference/#serverhost) for more information.
-If the host is not properly configured, your applications may not be accessible indicated by `ECONNREFUSED` error:
+If the host is not properly configured, your applications may not be accessible as indicated by an `ECONNREFUSED` error:

 ```bash
 "error":"Error: connect ECONNREFUSED 127.0.0.1:3001"